In the previous part, we extracted the UI backgrounds and other various fonts. Let's try to draw them on the printer's display.

 This was a frustrating one.
 Here's what I tried:

-crate to support the higher frequencies.
+• Modify the stm32f1xx-hal crate to support the higher frequencies.
 This didn't work.
 I wasn't getting the 120 MHz clock speed, which I can measure with two debug statements separatated by a programmed delay of precisely 10 seconds.
-If the measured delay is not 10 seconds, that means that the clock is incorrectly setup. - Try using code from a different
+If the measured delay is not 10 seconds, that means that the clock is incorrectly setup.

-.
+• Use the GD32F30x official SDK.
+They provide a setup_clock_120m_hxtal function that is specifically based on using a 8 MHz external oscillator.
+Re-implement it in Rust.
+The register names are different from the stm32 device definition crate I'm using.
+So I'm using the device definition generated from the official SVD file with svd2rust.
 Interestingly, the code initializes two different PLLs.
 Also, some of the configuration bits (like the higher bits of the PLL multiplier) described in the datasheet are not at the same location as described in the datasheet.
-But the clock configuration is still not running at 120 MHz. - I flashed the orignal firmware and read the values of the clock
+But the clock configuration is still not running at 120 MHz.

 We finally can read nicely the original firmware register values: